colloHQ/.github/profile/README.md

 <!-- Features -->
 ### 🎯 Features

-- Real time communication
+- Real time communication through video and text-channels
-- Activity and Time tracking
+- Activity and Productivity reports for teams managers
-- Project management
+- Project Management that follows agile methodologies
+- Projects timelines, Meetings and business oriented calendar
+- Onboarding new teams

 <p align="right">(<a href="#readme-top">back to top</a>)</p>